Double Decreases: Left Right Center - 18 Methods

 Centered double decreases worked on the wrong side are quite rare, as most are worked on the right side of the fabric.

-Slip 2, Purl 1, Pass slipped stitch over
+Slip Slip, Purl 1, Pass Over

-Abbreviation: S2PP
+Abbreviation: SSPP

 Worked: Purlwise